youssef-george/Everlast-Intranet-Mobile-App/README.md

 ## 🗄️ Database

-The application uses SQLite for development (via Prisma).
+The application uses SQLite (via Prisma).
 The database file is located at:
 ```
 backend/prisma/dev.db
 ```

+**Note**: The database has been migrated from PostgreSQL to SQLite for local development.
+All database operations now use SQLite.

 ## 🔐 Authentication